 Where we stayed: Orford Beachside Holiday Park

-Day 3 – Orford to Freycient National Park
+Day 3 – Orford to Freycinet National Park

-Where we stayed: Freycient NP campground – Richardson’s Beach
+Where we stayed: Freycinet NP campground – Richardson’s Beach

-Day 4 – Freycient National Park to Bay of Fires Conservation Area
+Day 4 – Freycinet National Park to Bay of Fires Conservation Area

 What we did: Our first item on the agenda for today was to tackle the 3km walk up to the Wineglass Bay lookout.
 With some 480 or so steps, it was achievable with all three kids (Roo being 4-nearly-5 years old at the time) and offered amazing views out over the picture-perfect Wineglass Bay.
 We then headed up the coast, with a stop to explore the Gulch and the Blowhole in Bicheno, before arriving into picturesque St Helens.
 A quick grocery shop and we were back on the road to our final destination for the night – the stunning Bay of Fires Conservation Area.